 Dear Adams Patterson patients and families,

-- We ask that patients who have any of the follwing symptoms call to reschedule their appointment: Fever of 100.4 F or greater, cough, sore throat, shortness of breath or trouble breathing.
+- We ask that patients who have any of the following symptoms call the office for instructions and DO NOT COME TO THE OFFICE: Fever of 100.4 F or greater, cough, sore throat, shortness of breath or diffuculty breathing.

-- If you have traveled internationally in the past 14 days or you have come into close contact with someone under investigation for or diagnosed with the Coronavirus (COVID-19), please call to reschedule your appointment.
+- If you have been in close contact with someone under investigation for or diagnosed with the Coronavirus (COVID-19), please call to reschedule your appointment for at least fourteen days after your last contact with them.

-- We ask that patients attend visits alone unless you are a minor with a parent/guardian present or require a translator.
-Please arrange for family, support persons and children to stay at home.
-However, you may factime or call in so they are still involved in your visit.
+- We are not able to allow visitors at this time.
+We ask that all patients attend visits alone unless you are a minor with one parent/guardian present or require a translator.
+Please arrange for family, support persons, and children to stay at home.
+You are welcome to facetime or call out during your visit so they can remain involved.

 - Insurance and financial issues will be handled over the phone.